Michael Jackson: Vocal style

 Jackson was known as an expressive vocalist with absolute pitch.
 Critics describe his vocal theatricality as having a range from clear and soft to harsh and aggressive, depending on the genre sung.
-Principally in history, Jackson is the sole recipient to receive Grammy Awards for three different genres of vocal performance (as a soloist), winning Pop Vocal for "Thriller", Rock Vocal for "Beat It", and Rhythm and Blues Vocal with both "Billie Jean" and "Don't Stop 'Til You Get Enough".
+Jackson is the only recipient to ever receive Grammy Awards for three different genres of vocal performance as a soloist, winning Pop Vocal for "Thriller", Rock Vocal for "Beat It", and Rhythm and Blues Vocal with both "Billie Jean" and "Don't Stop 'Til You Get Enough".
 Bruce Swedien, his long-time sound engineer, emphasized that a critical element of their vocal recordings are of him and Jackson trying numerous approaches to rhythmic, emotional and technical distinctions to consummate a "sonic character".
-His stylings, such as common use of staccato, legato, falsetto as well as vocal hiccups, adlibs, wailings and growls, are all signature to his sound.
+His stylings, such as common use of staccato, legato, falsetto as well as vocal hiccups, ad-libs, wailings and growls, are all signature to his sound.

 Jackson sang from childhood, and over time his voice and vocal style changed.
 Between 1971 and 1975, it descended from boy soprano to lyric tenor.
 He was known for his intonation and vocal range.
 Through each music release, his vocal development and changes were positively narrated by music journalists.
 With Off the Wall in the late 1970s, Jackson's abilities in his coming-of-age period had Rolling Stone comparing his vocals to the "breathless, dreamy stutter" of Stevie Wonder, and wrote that "Jackson's feathery-timbred tenor [was] extraordinarily beautiful.
 It slides smoothly into a startling falsetto that's used very daringly."
 When Thriller was released in the early 1980s, Rolling Stone wrote that Jackson was singing in a "fully adult voice" that was "tinged by sadness".
-With the release of the introspective album Dangerous, The New York Times wrote that on some tracks, "he gulps for breath, his voice quivers with anxiety or drops to a desperate whisper, hissing through clenched teeth" and he had a "wretched tone".
-When singing of brotherhood or self-esteem the musician would return to "smooth" vocals.
-Of Invincible, Rolling Stone wrote that, even at age 43, Jackson still performed "exquisitely voiced rhythm tracks and vibrating vocal harmonies".
+With the release of the introspective album Dangerous, The New York Times wrote that on some tracks "he gulps for breath, his voice quivers with anxiety or drops to a desperate whisper, hissing through clenched teeth" and he had a "wretched tone".
+When singing of brotherhood or self-esteem he would return to "smooth" vocals.
+Of Invincible, Rolling Stone wrote that Jackson still performed "exquisitely voiced rhythm tracks and vibrating vocal harmonies".
 Joseph Vogel noted Jackson's ability to use non-verbal sounds to express emotion.
 Neil McCormick wrote that Jackson's unorthodox singing style "was original and utterly distinctive".